South Korea hopes to win UN Security Council seat – DW – 06/06/2023

 "I expect they will express their opposition and call on their allies to do the same, but do they have sufficient votes to block South Korea?
 It is not clear and it is a question of geopolitics but yes, it is possible they could block the bid."

-Hyobin Lee, an adjunct professor of politics and ethics at Chungnam National University, said Seoul has been working hard to build its international reputation and support for its Security Council bid.
+Hyobin Lee, an adjunct professor of politics and ethics at Chungnam National University in Daejeon, said Seoul has been working hard to build its international reputation and support for its Security Council bid.

 "Korea has made efforts to become a non-permanent member of the UNSC by engaging with various regional and international organizations," she said.